yanhkawakami/api_voucher_mount/README.md

 		* user_data.py: treats user data to get recency and frequency of user
 	* src:
 		* define_amount.py: get amount by recency and frequency based on historical data (data.parquet) and input from API to return best voucher amount for each user
-		* flask_instance.py: flask instance to run a localhost server
 	* main.py: declare route and implements logic to invoke classes for recency or frequency cases
 	* tests: folder with all unit tests
 * env: contains environment files (not used in this project - could be used to configurate flask environment)

 For unit testing, I tested all modules only considering success cases (I thought that would be fine for home task).
 I had problems to deal with integration testing using Flask to check if API was running fine.
 So I didn't missed out time trying to do it, but I think that would be a relevant test.

 ## ☕ How to execute the code: